 #4 A Home With a Window Glow Up

 Many older mid-century homes majorly lack natural light.
 So, one way to modernize this style is to add windows.
 Of course, this process is an investment, but the increase in property value could make it well worth it!

 #5 This Back Exterior Was Not an Afterthought

 At brick&batten, we also offer exterior design services for a home’s back exterior.
-We love this example of a mid-century modern backyard by CTA Design Builders, Inc. This home was built in the 1960s and updated very recently, so it’s the perfect example of what can happen when old meets new.
+We love this example of a mid-century modern backyard.
+The awning serves as a multi-level patio that is perfect for entertaining all summer long.

 #6 A Rare Light & Airy One